 1. Stakeholder Interviews

-Stakeholders are those people whose feedback and approvals are required throughout the UX design process.
-Stakeholders are behind the concept of a software product or a website, so it’s critical to understand what final product they have envisioned.
+Stakeholders are those people whose feedback and approval is required throughout the UX design process.
+Stakeholders are behind the concept of a software product or a website, so it’s critical to understand the final product that they have envisioned.